BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 object from the Request Body.
 - Save the Flow, copy the generated URL in the *Request* step and use it in the *Rejected* queue flow in the Service Application.
-- You should now receive push notifications to your phone everytime a bad desired configuration value is sent to the simulator.
+- You should now receive push notifications to your phone every time a bad desired configuration value is sent to the simulator.